-This trend and a few others are carrying over from 2016, which is good news as it shows some design consistency.
-Happen to miss our 2016 short clip on design trends?
+This trend and a few others are carrying over from prior years, which is good news as it shows some design consistency.
+Happen to miss our video on design trends?
 Check it out below:

 Bold, stylistic typography is being used increasingly over the years.
-But 2017 is pushing the envelope on typography.
+Current trends are pushing the envelope on typography.
 Just take a look at Google.
-The actual stylistic display of the word “google” has changed in variations since 1997.
-And now 20 years later google has a fresh stylistic typography that is inclusive of a sleek yet bold 2017 trend.
+The actual stylistic display of the word “google” has changed in variations over the years.
+And now, over 20 years later Google has a fresh stylistic typography that is inclusive of a sleek yet bold trend.

 Designers are pushing the envelope on bold mixed fonts, letter shapes, colors and even digital textures.
 While video and images are still important, designers are starting to place more artistic design in words to draw in attention to the overall message.

 Checkout this really cool free font optimized for bold titles and headers to enhance your mobile web designs.